cmcneese/fastfireproject/app/public/wp-content/plugins/simpleform/README.txt

 Yes, SimpleForm is ready to be translated in other languages.
 If you’re a polyglot, help out by translating it into your own language!

+= Can I change text direction? =

+Yes, you can change text direction from left to right to right to left.

 = Where can I get support? =

 We provide free support on the WordPress.org plugin repository.
 Please log into your account.
 Click on 'Support' and in the 'Search this forum' field type a keyword about the issue you're experiencing.
 Read topics that are similar to your issue to see if the topic has been resolved previously.
 If your issue remains after reading past topics, please create a new topic and fill out the form.
 Before use the support channel, please have a look at our [FAQ section](https://wpsform.com/faq/) as it may help you to find the answer immediately.